PhilomenaMusili/HTML-CSS-Projects/Rothko Painting/README.md

 ## Usage

-Include the `styles.css` file in your HTML document:
+Domt forget to include the `styles.css` file in your HTML document:

    ```html
    <link href="./styles.css" rel="stylesheet">